1.New approach to functionalizing aromatic compounds based on designed superelectrophiles:

 Scheme 1.
 Intrinsic Feature of Nitrogen-pyramidalization of Amides of 7-bicyclo[2.2.1]heptanes

-4. Computational Studies of Organic Reactions, Structural Basis and Drug Design.
+4. Computational Studies of Organic Reactions, Structural Basis, Drug Design and Molecular Dynamics.

-Application of ab initio (DFT) molecular orbital calculations have been carried out to understand the structural features, reaction selectivities, and reaction mechanisms.
-Combination of computational works with experimental observations is encouraged.
-Computer-assisted design of molecules is also intriguing.
+Application of ab initio molecular orbital/DFT calculations are carried out as a part of efforts to understand the structural features, selectivities, and reaction mechanisms.
+Similation-based design of the molecules are also considered to be important.
+Combination of computational works with experimental observations is highly encouraged in our researches.